 On 27 May 2005, orphan designation (EU/3/05/278) was granted by the European Commission to The Matthews Consultancy Ltd, United Kingdom, for 3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid for the treatment of Duchenne muscular dystrophy.

 The sponsorship was transferred to Voisin Consulting S.A.R.L., France, in May 2007 and subsequently to PTC Therapeutics Limited, United Kingdom in April 2012.
+In October 2014 the sponsorship was transferred to PTC Therapeutics International Limited, Ireland.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.